mchowning/WeatherApiKata/README.md

 LINK

-Level 1 is the easiest because the instructions walk you through completion of the kata step by step and provides all the required code.
-It's purpose is to familiarize you with the steps that are necessary to complete the exercise.
+Level 1 should be your first level because the instructions walk you through completion of the kata step by step and provides all the required code.
+Its purpose is to familiarize you with the steps that are necessary to complete the exercise.
 As with all the levels, you should not move on to the next level until you feel completely comfortable, almost to the point of being bored, with the current level.
-In other words, you should not be afraid to repeat the levels.
+In other words, don't be afraid to repeat the levels, the repitition is what makes this a kata.

-Level 2 is a step up in difficulty because although it still guides you through all of the steps necessary to complete the kata, it no longer provides you with the necessary code.
+Level 2 is a step up in difficulty.
+It still guides you through all of the steps necessary to complete the kata, it no longer provides you with the necessary code.
 You have to fill that in yourself (that doesn't mean you aren't allowed to research online, it just means you shouldn't look back to the Level 1 instructions and copy the code from there).
-Once you feel comfortable with Level 2, you can then proceed to Level 3, which ....................
+Once you feel comfortable with Level 2, you can then proceed to Level 3.

-Level 3 ............................
+Level 3 is only a small step short of completing the kata without any help.
+It provides you with the general outline of the steps needed to complete the kata, but it doesn't give you much detail about the steps.

 The last Level is to throw away these instructions because you don't need them anymore.
 Trust me, you're going to get there sooner than you think!